Thanks to these Christmas desserts, your holiday season is sure to be full of joy.

-It’s not just nostalgia that makes this pudding taste so good, though it helps, I’m sure.
+It’s not just nostalgia that makes this pudding taste so good.
+(Though that helps, I’m sure.)

-This is a self-saucing sticky toffee (try saying that three times fast!).
-It will bake and create the perfect toffee sauce right under the cake!
+This is a self-saucing sticky toffee.
+It’ll bake and create the perfect toffee sauce right under the cake.

 Serve with real British Custard for the most authentic dish!

-I can still picture my Nana pulling it down from its place in the cupboard, unwrapping the parchment paper, and pouring over a “tipple of Brandy.”
+I can still picture my Nana pulling hers down from its place in the cupboard.
+She’d unwrap the parchment paper and pour over a “tipple of brandy.”

-She did this at least twice a month, if not three times, and it makes for the booziest and most moist cake you’ll ever taste!
+She did this at least twice, if not three times, a month, making it the booziest and moistest cake you’ll ever taste.

 Victoria Sponge is a classic for a reason, and the Brits just can’t get enough!